Gene therapy: Infectious diseases

-As of 2017, 7% of genetic therapy trials targetted infectious diseases.
-69.2% of trials targetted HIV, 11% hepatitis B or C, and 7.1% malaria.
+As of 2017, 7% of genetic therapy trials targeted infectious diseases.
+69.2% of trials targeted HIV, 11% hepatitis B or C, and 7.1% malaria.

 List of gene therapies for treatment of disease

-Some genetic therapies have been approved by the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA), and for use in Russia and China.
+Some genetic therapies have been approved by the US Food and Drug Administration (FDA), the European Medicines Agency (EMA), and for use in Russia and China.

 Adverse effects, contraindications and hurdles for use

 Some of the unsolved problems include: